StackExchange/dnscontrol/documentation/functions/domain/IGNORE.md

 * `labelSpec` is a glob that matches the DNS label.
 For example `"foo"` or `"foo*"`.  `"*"` matches all labels, as does the empty string (`""`).
 * `typeSpec` is a comma-separated list of DNS types.
 For example `"A"` matches DNS A records, `"A,CNAME"` matches both A and CNAME records. `"*"` matches any DNS type, as does the empty string (`""`).
 * `targetSpec` is a glob that matches the DNS target.
 For example `"foo"` or `"foo*"`.  `"*"` matches all targets, as does the empty string (`""`).
+* `silent` is a bool that, when set to `true`, indicates that "ignored record reports" do not need to mention these records.
+Use `--full` to list all records being ignored.
+Note that if two or more `IGNORE()` statements both match the same record and have different `silent` settings, it is non-deterministic whether or not the report will include this record.

 `typeSpec` and `targetSpec` default to `"*"` if they are omitted.